AuthMe/AuthMeReloaded/README.md

 USD: <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&amp;hosted_button_id=PWQMYCP2SAH6L"><img src="https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif"></a></p>

 #####Sponsor
-GameHosting.it is leader in Italy in Game Server Provider.
+GameHosting.it is leader in Italy as Game Server Provider.
 With its own DataCenter offers Anti-DDoS solutions at affordable prices.
 Game Server of Minecraft based on Multicraft are equipped with the latest technology in hardware.
 [![GameHosting](http://www.gamehosting.it/images/bn3.png)](http://www.gamehosting.it)

 #####Credits